Students with Disabilities

 If you must register before your accommodations are approved:

 Eligibility application deadlines are earlier than the SAT registration deadlines.
 Accommodations approved less than two weeks before a test date cannot be guaranteed until the next test.
+Be sure to print your updated ticket or request that one be mailed to you in time for test day.

 For further information, ask your counselor or visit our SSD student page.